vsm1996/renge/README.md

 ## The Name

 蓮華 (Renge) — the lotus flower.
 It blooms in muddy water.
-Cause and effect arise simultaneously.
+Seeding and blooming, cause and effect arise simultaneously.

 A design system built on natural proportions, named for the principle that form and function emerge together.
 The math *is* the beauty.
 The structure *is* the expression.